 When their child suffers a catastrophic injury, a family can be deeply, negatively impacted.
 Even when an injury or accident appears to be insignificant, a child should receive medical attention immediately from a doctor – don’t settle for the school nurse.
 If the family later chooses to pursue legal action, the doctor’s medical paperwork will be needed.
 Medical bills can pile up quickly after a serious injury, but a family has the legal right to full compensation for all injury-related expenses when their child is injured by gross negligence in a Texas public school.

 School districts in the state of Texas have a legal and ethical duty to inspect their playgrounds and premises for safety hazards, to maintain school buses for safety, and to check thoroughly and comprehensively the backgrounds of their employees prior to hiring.
-Our kids deserve to be our most important priority.
+Children deserve to be the most important priority.
 When parents can prove their child was injured at a Houston-area public school because of gross negligence, the school district in most cases can be held legally accountable.

 By: Joseph Onwuteaka